JaredTweed/FOSS-Smartwatch/README.md

 - A large battery pack will be chargable via usb-c, and this pack should slide onto the band so you never have to take the band off.
 - GPS (maybe)

+Actual Parts Used
+- nRF52840 (This is the lowest power MCU w/ bluetooth).
+-

 Final Product
 - Use "advanced nanoguard" spray to waterproof the circuit board.